 Clean Your Trains

 After a year in storage, your trains could probably benefit from a little cleaning.
-In addition to brushing off the dust, track and wheels need to be thoroughly cleaned.
-Older steel track is prone to rust if stored in humid locations.
-If your track shows signs of rust, save your time and just replace it.
-Clean wheels with paper towels and cleaning fluids.
+In addition to brushing off the dust, the track and wheels need to be thoroughly cleaned.
+An older steel track is prone to rust if stored in humid locations.
+If your track shows signs of rust, save your time and replace it—clean wheels with paper towels and cleaning fluids.
+Tough rust spots can be sanded off with an abrasive sponge pad.

 After extended periods in storage, it may be necessary to disassemble, clean, and re-oil locomotive gearboxes.
-Do not over-lubricate.
+But do not over-lubricate, as too much oil can attract dust and grime and prevent the train from operating smoothly.
 Check power supplies and wires for any signs of wear or distress.
 Replace if needed.

 02 of 10